-As of April, just about 1.5 million COVID-19 vaccine doses have been administered — with just over 1 million individuals having received at least one dose of the vaccine and more than 468,000 among them having completed both vaccine doses.
+As of 21 June 2021, over 5 million COVID-19 vaccine doses have been administered — with over 2.5 million individuals having received at least one dose of the vaccine and more than 2 million among them having completed both vaccine doses.

 How much does the COVID-19 vaccine cost?

-The COVID-19 vaccine is completely free for all Singaporean Citizens, Permanent Residents and long-term residents — including long-term work pass holders and foreign domestic workers.
+Under the national vaccine programme, Pfizer-BioNTech and Moderna vaccines are completely free for all Singaporean Citizens, Permanent Residents and long-term residents — including long-term work pass holders and foreign domestic workers.

 How do I sign up for the COVID-19 vaccine?